mstrlaw/mstrlaw/src/posts/2022-03-10-from-ic-to-em-evolution-of-a-calendar.md

 ---
 layout: post.hbs
 title: "From IC to EM: Evolution of a Calendar "
-summary: A look at how my weeks changed over the years from moving from an Individual Contributor (IC) to an Engineering Manager (EM).
+summary: A look at how my weeks changed over the years, moving from an Individual Contributor (IC) path to a Manager(M) path.
 publish_date: 2022-03-10T12:39:55.319Z
-update_date: 2022-03-10T12:39:55.331Z
+update_date: 2022-01-28T12:39:55.331Z
 ---
 ![A screenshot of a mostly empty calendar, in 2019.](/static/images/august_2019.png "Calendar in August 2019")